AndyObtiva/glimmer-dsl-libui/README.md

 Custom keywords can be defined to represent custom controls (components) that provide new features or act as composites of [existing controls](#supported-keywords) that need to be reused multiple times in an application or across multiple applications.
 Custom keywords save a lot of development time, improving productivity and maintainability immensely.

-For example, you can define a custom `address` control as an aggregate of multiple `label` controls to reuse multiple times as a standard address View, displaying street, city, state, and zip code.
+For example, you can define a custom `address_view` control as an aggregate of multiple `label` controls to reuse multiple times as a standard address View, displaying street, city, state, and zip code.

+There are two ways to define custom keywords:
-To define custom keywords, simply define a method representing the custom control you want (e.g. `address`) with any arguments needed (e.g. `address(address_model)`).
+- Method-Based: simply define a method representing the custom control you want (e.g. `address_view`) with any arguments needed (e.g. `address(address_model)`).

-To make custom keywords externally reusable, you can define in modules and simply include the modules in the view classes that need them.
+- Class-Based: define a class matching the camelcased name of the custom control (e.g. the `address_view` custom control keyword would have a class called `AddressView`) and `include Glimmer::LibUI::CustomControl`.
+Classes add the benefit of being able to distribute the custom controls into separate files and reuse externally from multiple places or share via Ruby gems.

 It is OK to use terms "custom keyword" and "custom control" synonymously though "custom keyword" is a broader term that covers things other than controls too like custom shapes (e.g. `cylinder`), custom attributed strings (e.g. `alternating_color_string`), and custom transforms (`isometric_transform`).

-Example that defines `form_field`, `address_form`, `label_pair`, and `address` keywords (you may copy/paste in [`girb`](#girb-glimmer-irb)):
+Example that defines `form_field`, `address_form`, `label_pair`, and `address_view` keywords (you may copy/paste in [`girb`](#girb-glimmer-irb)):

 ```ruby
 require 'glimmer-dsl-libui'